 Many crush injuries lead to limb loss at the scene of the accident, or necessitate amputation at the hospital.
 Amputation might be necessary if you suffer an infection, or if so much tissue death occurred that you will no longer be able to use the affected limb.
 The most severe of motorcycle accidents can lead to amputation of an arm or leg as a result of the crash, but you could also lose fingers, hands, or toes.

 Dealing with the effects of a motorcycle accident can be hard, but picking the right lawyer for your needs shouldn’t be.
-Get a fighter on your side by calling the Nashville motorcycle injury lawyers of Rocky McElhaney Law Firm at 615-425-2500, or completing our contact form, to schedule your initial consultation.
+Get a fighter on your side by calling the Nashville motorcycle accident lawyers of Rocky McElhaney Law Firm at 615-425-2500, or completing our contact form, to schedule your initial consultation.
 With offices in Nashville, Hendersonville and Knoxville, you are just minutes away when you need us most.